rorybennett/LandmarkIdentificationFrameworks/Heatmaps/README.md

 A1.jpg (236, 214) (342, 271) (245, 354) (134, 291)
 ```

-The fold-list entries can be stems such as `A1` or filenames such as `A1.jpg`.
+Fold-list entries can be stems such as `A1` or filenames such as `A1.jpg`.

 ## Train from the command line